An official website of the United States government

 The American Civil Liberties Union (ACLU) is not a government agency, and it decides what issues to become involved in on a case-by-case basis.
 “Civil liberties” encompasses many more rights than those enforced by the HHS Office for Civil Rights.
 It also concerns freedom of speech, association, and religion.
 For further information, call the local ACLU office in your area.

-The HHS Office for Civil Rights (OCR) enforces laws prohibiting discrimination on the basis of disability, age, race, color, national origin, sex, or, in some circumstances, religion in the provision of health and social services only.
+OCR enforces laws prohibiting discrimination on the basis of disability, age, race, color, national origin, religion, and sex (including pregnancy, sexual orientation, and gender identity) in the provision of health and social services only.
 OCR can investigate only matters that are covered by the laws it enforces.

 Most employment discrimination complaints, especially those against private employers, should be addressed to the local Equal Employment Opportunity Commission (EEOC) that services your state.